r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 There are fairies among them who get really drunk.
 I wonder if it's the atmosphere that does it?

 **Onfam:**
-What, you're not going to eat any more, {(M) Lysander /(F) Hermia}?
+What, you're not going to eat any more, [♂ Lysander /♀ Hermia]?
 You just got here, no need to hold back.

 **Onfam:**
 Or was it such a painful journey?
 Hm?
 Your right hand...